 Another murder occurs and brooding cop’s FBI sis and Agent Tony Todd (!) – for once neither a hook-handed urban legend or a death savvy mortician – sweep in and arrest bad lawyer and 666-girl and discover another of the chatters slain.
 As the script steers us towards suspecting Sandra of the killings, we think twice and realise that the killer is most likely that other person who’s always there, loitering…

 iMurders is a good looking production.
 I mean, if the director could get that cast, then he obviously knows how to call in favours.
 Its ambition is what uploads a virus into it; the top-heavy plot structure is simply way too much for the film to adequately cope with.
 In addition to this there are too many characters and the killer only manages to knock off a dismal three of the eight chatroom members.
 The token gay character is done away with first and the murders are too tame for a slasher flick and too brutal for a TV movie.
 CTRL+ALT+DEL out of this one.

-Blurbs-of-interest: the music was composed by no other than Harry Manfredini, who scored nine of the Friday the 13th films; Anwar was also in Crazy Eights; Forsythe was in Hack! and the Halloween remake; Dan Grimaldi was in Don’t Go in the House; Todd was also in Final Destination‘s 1, 2 and 5, Hatchet (and its sequel), Jack the Reaper and Scarecrow Slayer; Charles Durning was in both of the When a Stranger Calls films plus Dark Night of the Scarecrow.
+Blurbs-of-interest: the music was composed by no other than Harry Manfredini, who scored nine of the Friday the 13th films; Anwar was also in Crazy Eights; Forsythe was in Hack! and the Halloween remake; Dan Grimaldi was in Don’t Go in the House; Todd was also in Final Destination‘s 1, 2 and 5, Hatchet (and its sequel), Jack the Reaper, Scarecrow Slayer and Hell Fest; Charles Durning was in both of the When a Stranger Calls films plus Dark Night of the Scarecrow.